 1. Invest in technology to drive the autonomous vehicle market

 With product values tied to software and operating systems, you need to continuously engineer and re-engineer the capabilities of autonomous vehicles to ensure a frictionless experience.
-Additionally, you need a dedicated team of professionals who can resolve malfunctioning, security issues, and other tech bottlenecks with ease.
+Additionally, you need a dedicated team of professionals who can quickly resolve malfunctioning, security issues, and other tech bottlenecks.

 2. Consider collaborating with young start-ups or tech teams

 CASE needs continuous evolution, upgrading, and finely-tuned user experiences to make drives and journeys remarkable.
-Unfortunately, achieving this would need scaling up and huge amounts of capital investments.
+Unfortunately, achieving this would need scaling up and vast amounts of capital investments.

-To make this process a little easier, try partnering with young start-ups, tech teams, service providers, etc., to speed your innovation process and improve autonomous and electrified infrastructures.
+To simplify this process, try partnering with young start-ups, tech teams, service providers, etc., to speed your innovation process and improve autonomous and electrified infrastructures.

 3. Reevaluate your value proposition

 While these trends slowly penetrate, conventional car buyers will still occupy a significant portion of the market.
-You cannot afford to lose them since they are also a part of your target audience.
+You must keep them since they are also a part of your target audience.

 Your new business should combine core automotive selling, online sales, and new mobility services.